apache/nifi/minifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 *Property*                         | *Description*
 ---------------------------------  | -------------
 `provenance rollover time`         | The amount of time to wait before rolling over the latest data provenance information so that it is available to be accessed by components.
 The default value is `1 min`.
 `implementation`                   | The implementation of `ProvenanceRepository` to use.
-The default value is `org.apache.nifi.provenance.MiNiFiPersistentProvenanceRepository`.
+The default value is `org.apache.nifi.provenance.WriteAheadProvenanceRepository`.

 ## <a id="component-status-repository" href="#component-status-repository">Component Status Repository</a>